 These were Ryzen 3, Ryzen 5, and Ryzen 7.
 Respectively, these were meant to tackle Core i3, Core i5, and Core i7.
-Interestingly, they pretty much succeeded, and earlier this year they followed up with a Ryzen refresh.
+Interestingly, they pretty much succeeded, and they eventually followed up with a Ryzen refresh.
 We’ll be including CPUs from both Ryzen generations in these articles, but don’t worry: even if you opt for a last-gen, you’ll still be on the same motherboard socket for quite a while.
-This means you don’t need to worry about going obsolete particularly quickly, unlike with Intel sockets.
+This means you don’t need to worry about going obsolete remarkably quickly, unlike with Intel sockets.

-Below, we’ll dive into everything you need to know about Ryzen 3 processors, as well as our top picks if you want to buy one.
+Below, we’ll dive into everything you need to know about Ryzen 3 processors and our top picks if you want to buy one.

 The Ryzen 3 line will shine in the following scenarios:

 Ryzen 3 may not be enough if you’re doing the following: